RoadToSoftwareFactory/SWI-2019/README.md

 ```

 ### How to log in, click and find an element (Coronavirus version)
 As this is last minute this "contactless" class will be up to you, please have a look at about 1,5 hours of tutorials at https://docs.cypress.io/examples/examples/tutorials.html#Best-Practices .
+Feel free to send any testing questions our way.
+We can prepare some Q&A for next "contactless" class :)

 ### TODO: Videoconference to go over testing (Coronavirus version)